A Survey of Model Architectures in Information Retrieval

-\paragraph{Generative Retrieval.} Perhaps the most radical architectural shift enabled by LLMs is generative retrieval.
-Traditional IR systems follow the "index-retrieval-rank" paradigm~\citep{schutze2008introduction,xu2025distillationvscontrastive}.
+Perhaps the most radical architectural shift enabled by LLMs is generative retrieval.
+Traditional IR systems follow the ``retrieve-then-rerank'' paradigm~\citep{schutze2008introduction,asai2024openscholar,xu2025distillationvscontrastive}.
 Generative retrieval fundamentally challenges this by reframing retrieval as a sequence-to-sequence task.
-Instead of searching an index, an autoregressive language model is trained to directly generate the unique identifiers (DocIDs) of relevant documents in response to a query.
+Instead of searching an index, an autoregressive language model is trained to directly generate the unique document identifiers (DocIDs) of relevant documents in response to a query.

-The foundational work in generative retrieval emerged from the entity linking domain with Generation of ENtity REtrieval~\citep[GENRE,][]{de2020autoregressive}.
+\paragraph{Evolution of the Paradigm.} The foundational work in generative retrieval emerged from the entity linking domain with Generation of ENtity REtrieval~\citep[GENRE,][]{de2020autoregressive}.
 Rather than treating entity retrieval as a classification problem over atomic labels with dense representations, GENRE reframed it as a generative task where an encoder-decoder model produces entity names autoregressively, token-by-token, conditioned on the input context.
-This autoregressive formulation addressed several key limitations of traditional entity retrieval approaches.
-First, it enabled direct cross-encoding between context and entity names, capturing fine-grained interactions that simple vector dot products could miss.
-Second, the memory footprint was greatly reduced because model parameters scaled with vocabulary size rather than entity count, eliminating the need to store dense representations for large entity sets.
-Third, the exact softmax loss could be computed efficiently without requiring negative sampling during training.
-During inference, GENRE used constrained beam search to generate entity names sequentially.
-While GENRE could theoretically operate without candidate retrieval, it achieved optimal performance when high-quality candidate lists were available to constrain the generation space~\citep{Lai2022ImprovingCandidateRetrieval}.
+Building on GENRE's success, DSI introduced generative retrieval to the broader document retrieval domain~\citep{tay2022transformer}.
+The core innovation was fully parameterizing traditional ``retrieve-then-rerank'' pipelines within a single neural model, where all corpus information is encoded in the model parameters rather than external indices~\citep{tay2022transformer,pradeep-etal-2023-generative}.
+DSI operates through two fundamental sequence-to-sequence tasks that can be trained jointly or sequentially~\citep{He2024ReindexThenAdapt}: the indexing task (Learn to Index) and the retrieval task (Learn to Retrieve).